hir0-pixel/Gargantua/README.md

 **Validation:** Enabled in debug builds for Vulkan API correctness **Coordinate System:** Schwarzschild coordinates (t, r, θ, φ) for spacetime **Numerical Stability:** Adaptive step sizing near event horizon (planned)

----

-## 📄 License

-MIT License - See LICENSE file for details

----

-## 🌟 Acknowledgments

-Inspired by the scientific visualization of Gargantua in Christopher Nolan's *Interstellar*, based on calculations by physicist Kip Thorne and the visual effects team at Double Negative (DNEG).